dotnet/designs/accepted/2021/architecture-targeting.md

 Note: The last change isn't really breaking.
 It's a follow-on change of the actual break to switch from portable to RID-specific as the default build type.
 That said, it should be communicated as a breaking change.

+These gestures need to work for all relevant MSBuild assets, specifically `*.*proj` and `*.sln` files. `-r` is not supported for solution build as of .NET 6.

 The breaking changes will be configurable:

 - By default, they will only affect app projects that target .NET 7 or higher.